xkszltl/Roaster/README.md

 Project
 ================

-Roaster is the way you get Caffe2 from scratch.
+Roaster is a distribution for open-source project on Windows.
+The main goal for us is to support the entire dependency tree of Deep Learning frameworks, like Caffe2/Ort.
+It also includes some other libraries as long as we need to use them.

-It helps you build dependencies and install system-wide as dynamic libraries.
+Roaster helps you build dependencies and install system-wide as dynamic libraries.
 You can reuse these libraries/tools in other projects.

 System Requirement